davsclaus/camel-riders-in-the-cloud/README.md

 ### Slides and Video

-This source code is used for the JEEConf 2018 conference in Kiev, and you can find the slides for the talks in the [slides](slides) directory.
+This source code is used for the GR8Conf EU 2018 conference in Copenhagen, and you can find the slides for the talks in the [slides](slides) directory.

 ### Prepare shell